 But the similarities between the two rides are uncanny.
 In Blazing Fury, Molly says she’s about to jump, and Luther tells her he’s got a weak back.
 In Missouri, you’ll hear a slightly different line in the parallel universe:

 “You come back in here and put on your pants!”

 “I ain’t got no pants no more!
 The dang Bald Knobbers stole ’em!”

-But at Blazing Fury, it’s likely that park officials believed the Bald Knobber history was too obscure for riders in East Tennessee.
-We would likely only be confused by the references to a clan of Devil-masked vigilantes.
+At Blazing Fury, it’s likely that park officials believed the Bald Knobber history was too obscure for riders in East Tennessee.
+We would likely only be confused by the references to a clan of masked vigilantes.

-In general, it’s a bad idea to launch a theme park ride that needs a 700-word pamphlet of exposition to explain the characters, their backstory and what’s going on.
+In general, it’s a bad idea to launch a theme park ride that needs a 700-word pamphlet of exposition to explain what’s going on.

 Did you know about the pants-stealin’ Bald Knobbers?
+Have you been able to ride the Fire in the Hole ride in Silver Dollar City?
 Let us know in the comments!